ElliottFairhall/Python-Data-Analysis-Portfolio/README.md

 3. **Applications** - Developing my understanding of syntax, project design and ultimately build practical things to maintain motivation and understand the wider practical use of Python within the technology landscape.

+## Data Analysis

+Currently in development.....

+## Data Engineering

+Currently in development.....

 ## Applications

  [Weather Application](https://github.com/ElliottFairhall/Python-Data-Analysis-Portfolio/blob/main/Weather_Application.ipynb) - A breakdown of using Python to conduct HTML scraping, storing this information and providing a simple simple way to gather weather information based on a users input about their city.